MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hpn/hpn-top.md

 # High-performance networking

-In this topic, we give you a brief overview of the high-performance networking technologies available in Windows Server 2016.
+In this topic, we give you an overview of the different network offload and optimization features available in Windows Server 2016 and discuss how they help make networking more efficient.
 These technologies include Software Only (SO) features and technologies, Software and Hardware (SH) integrated features and technologies, and Hardware Only (HO) features and technologies.

-There are many networking features in each release of Windows Server.
-Each of these features is intended to address the needs of customer workloads.

-In this document we’ll examine the different network offload and optimization features and discuss how they help make networking more efficient.
-We’ll wrap up by looking at the different networking stacks and feature sets for different applications of Windows Server 2016.

 ## Network offload and optimization technologies